progHem/QuizU/README.md

 ## About Project

-This project is a for Okoul challenge using flutter.
+This project iS done for Okoul challenge using flutter.

 ### Libraries Used: